CDCgov/trusted-intermediary/adr/021-validation-engine.md

 - Easy to update and scale validations.
 Easy to refine scope for validations (general or partner-specific)
 - Validation rules could be reused by multiple partners.
 - It should make it easier to add a UI in the future, which could potentially allow partners to self-serve and add their own validations.
-- The framework can leveraged to implement transformations as well.
+- The framework can be leveraged to implement transformations as well.
-- Separation of concerns.
+- Separation of concerns and code reusability.

 ### Negative